michelderu/starship-enterprise/README.md

 ## Narrative
 Welcome to the Starship Enterprise Fleet!
 And congratulations, you're the Safety Manager responsible for the safety of all personnel.
 The single most important safety issue is the quality of oxygen.
 No oxygen == No people!
 In order to maximise safety on each ship an extensive monitoring system has been implemented by you for life support.
-This monitoring system takes information from thousands of systems and stores it securely in a scalable Cassandra architecture.
+This monitoring system takes information from thousands of systems and stores it securely in the serverless elastically scalable [DataStax Astra](https://astra.datastax.com) database.
-Cassandra has been choosen because of it's zero-downtime capabilities and it's lightning fast write operations allowing for secure storage of all measurements of all IOT sensors.
+Astra is a managed Cassandra cloud-agnostics database and has been choosen because of it's zero-downtime capabilities.
+It's lightning fast write operations allowing for secure storage of all measurements of all IOT sensors.
+And as we're not just talking Global scale, but Universal scale, we need a database that can scale with us!

-The ultime goale is to create a full serverless application that utilizes the serverless DataStax Astra database and AWS Lambda functions as follows:
+The ultime goal here is to create a full serverless application that utilizes the serverless DataStax Astra database and AWS Lambda functions as follows:

 ![AWS Architecture Goal](images/aws-architecture.png)

 ## 1️⃣ Components in the demo
 ### Database
 The database being used is deployed on the Datastax Astra DBaaS offering because of:
-- No Ops, just use it in a serverless fashion!
+- No Ops, No Scaling, just use it in a serverless fashion!
 - Cloud native
 - Zero lock-in
 - Global (Universal in our case!) scale

-In this repo both the CQL and REST interfaces have been utilized.
+In this repo both the CQL and Stargate.io REST interfaces have been utilized.

 ### IOT data provider
 The most important factor to measure is the quality of the oxygen in the spaceship!